 The best ways to fight child endangerment allegations in Nevada depend on the facts of the case and the available evidence.
 Three typical defenses include the following:

 - False accusations.
-It is not unusual for people to get wrongly accused of child endangerment by vengeful exes or irritable children.
+It is not unusual to get wrongly accused of child endangerment by vengeful exes or irritable children.
 In some cases, children even inflict wounds on themselves to show they have been abused.
 In these cases, medical experts may be able to show the court how those wounds were self-inflicted.
-In addition, a defense attorney can challenge the accuser’s credibility on cross-examination.
+In addition, we can challenge the accuser’s credibility on cross-examination.

 - Lack of knowing.
-A person does not commit child endangerment by putting the child in a situation the person has every reason to believe is safe.
-As long as the prosecution cannot prove beyond a reasonable doubt that the defendant knowingly placed the child in a location that was clearly dangerous or hazardous, the case should be dismissed.
+You do not commit child endangerment by putting the child in a situation you have every reason to believe is safe.
+As long as the prosecution cannot prove beyond a reasonable doubt that you knowingly placed the child in a location that was clearly dangerous or hazardous, the case should be dismissed.
 Blameless accidents are not child maltreatment.

 - Lack of foreseeable physical or mental harm.
 A key element of child endangerment charges is that the child was “placed in a situation where the child may suffer physical pain or mental suffering.”
-As long as the defendant put the child in a safe space that was not reasonably dangerous, he/she should not face charges.3
+As long as you put the child in a safe space that was not reasonably dangerous, you should not face charges.3

-Note that it is not a defense that the defendant had no intent to abuse the child.
+Note that it is not a defense that you had no intent to abuse the child.
 Putting a child in an environment that a reasonable person should know is hazardous qualifies as child endangerment.

 3. Can I go to jail?